gyjbb/LC-Python24/README.md

         return result

     def backtracking(self, nums, startIndex, path, result):
-        result.append(path[:])  # collect the rresult, put this line before thec!
+        result.append(path[:])  # collect the result, put this line before the termination condition!
 Otherwise the leaf nodes will be emitted. if startIndex >= len(nums):  # termination condition return
         for i in range(startIndex, len(nums)):